nikodice4/Skin-cancer-detection-sex-bias/README.md

 - Extracting features from images
 - Augmenting images
 - Splitting data into test/training/val
-- Training a logistic regression and convultional neural network
+- Training a logistic regression and convolutional neural network
 - Providing statistical analysis of the results

 Also included are: